shy942/ExternalResourcesEmpirical/README.md

 BFH -  Unzip TC-BFH.zip.
 The result file for a given system will be as follows: system_output_1.0_no_of_bug.txt (e.g., ecf_output_1.0_553.txt)

 ST - Unzip ST.zip.
 There are six folders for all subject systems.
 The stack trace result file format is as follows: STbasedResult.txt

+VHS - Unzip VHS.zip.
+There are six folders for all subject systems.
+The version history score file format for each system is as follows: VHbasedResult.txt